cheshrkat/buttondivtutorial/readme.md

     }
 });
 ```

-If you are wondering about the test for TAB and SHIFT+TAB - it's unlikely that you will create the problem in this tutorial, but in real world scenarios it is possible to 'trap' users on an element.
-For example if a custom component manages keyboard focus, it may be set up to move forwards with the TAB key, but the author may forget to account for SHIFT+TAB moving backwards.
+If you are wondering about the test for TAB and SHIFT+TAB - it's unlikely that you will create the problem in this tutorial, but it is possible to 'trap' users on an element by stopping standard keystrokes like TAB and SHIFT+TAB.
 A similar type of bug can be introduced when they replicate an HTML element like SELECT, but don't match the normal behaviour like responding to cursor keys (up and down arrows).
 So if you are working on a custom component that replaces a native element, you need to create a detailed keyboard interaction specification to make sure it works as people will expect it to.

 Background: